-The hereditary sensory and autonomic neuropathies (HSAN), also known as the hereditary sensory neuropathies, include at least six similar but distinct inherited degenerative disorders of the nervous system (neurodegenerative) that frequently progress to loss of feeling, especially in the hands and feet.
+The hereditary sensory and autonomic neuropathies (HSAN), also known as the hereditary sensory neuropathies, include at least eight similar but distinct inherited degenerative disorders of the nervous system (neurodegenerative) that frequently progress to loss of feeling, especially in the hands and feet.
 Some of these disorders have several subtypes based upon the specific associated genes.
-Some types of HSAN are related to or identical with some forms of Charcot-Marie-Tooth disease, and others are related to or identical with familial dysautonomia (Riley-Day syndrome).
+Some types of HSAN are related to or identical with some forms of Charcot-Marie-Tooth disease, congenital insensitivity to pain (CIP), and others are related to or identical to familial dysautonomia (Riley-Day syndrome).
 The classification of the HSANs is complicated, and the experts to not always agree on it.
 Furthermore, HSANs are classified as broadly as peripheral neuropathies or disorders or the peripheral nervous system, which encompasses all of the nerves outside of the central nervous system (i.e. brain and spinal cord).

 The symptoms of HSNs are highly variable, even among members of the same family.
 HSNs of various types may attack a single nerve (mononeuropathy) or many nerves simultaneously (polyneuropathy).
 The resulting symptoms may involve sensory, motor, reflex or blood vessel (vasomotor) function.